spsforks/SCons-scons-wiki/InstallTargets.md

 Basically we alias 'install' to a couple of Install nodes, returned by the `Install` method.
 That's all.

-NB: There is no need to add something like `Depends(install, someshlib)`, since SCons computes the dependency automatically.
+NB: There is no need to add something like `Depends(install, someshlib)`, since SCons computes that dependency automatically.

 Now
 ```
 $ scons install
 ```

 will do the work defined by the install target.
-The installs won't happen if you just invoke SCons without arguments, since by default, SCons acts only on targets underneath the starting directory, which `/usr/local` is unlikely to be - this is largely the effect you want, only performing installs if they are asked for explicitly.
+The installs won't happen if you just invoke SCons without arguments, since by default, SCons acts only on targets underneath the starting directory, which `/usr/local` is unlikely to be.
+This choice of avoiding out-of-tree actions by default is intentional, as they're normally less common operations, and the default should reflect the most common work.
+Of course, scons lets you redefine what the default behavior is if you don't agree, just use the `Default` function.

 If you need some finer-grained install targets, you may use something like this:
 ```python